Weybridge LTC has a rich history of bringing members together to play some socially competitive tennis in an organised way.

 They setup their team WhatsApp group.

-Prior to the day, they make sure their team is focused, ready to play, are wearing their team colours, and have chosen their team name.
+Prior to the day, the captain makes sure their team is focused, ready to play, are wearing their team colours, have chosen their team name, and have paid their tournament fee.

 On the day, they lead, inspire and encourage their team to thrive in the socially competitive spirit of the day.